Kamal Uddin Siddiqui

 In 1971, he participated in the Liberation War of Bangladesh.
-A career civil servant, he served as the principal secretary to the Prime Minister Khaleda Zia until 2006.
+A career civil servant, he served as the principal secretary to Prime Minister Khaleda Zia until 2006.
 He was nominated by Bangladesh for election to the United Nations Committee on the Rights of the Child, and served from 2005 to 2009.
-He was until 2006 chief editor of the Encyclopedia of Flora and Fauna of Bangladesh, the first volumes of which were published in 2008 by Asiatic Society of Bangladesh.
+He was, until 2006, chief editor of the Encyclopedia of Flora and Fauna of Bangladesh, the first volumes of which were published in 2008 by the Asiatic Society of Bangladesh.

-Participation in War of Liberation
+Career

 Bangladesh's war of liberation commenced on 25 March 1971.
-At that time, Siddiqui was serving as the Sub-Divisional Officer (SDO) of Norail.
+At that time, Siddiqui was serving as the sub-divisional officer (SDO) of Norail.
 He quit his job and walked to India to participate in the war against the Pakistani army.
-After the establishment of Bangladesh on 16 December 1971, he returned home and was appointed as the Deputy Commissioner (DC) and District Magistrate of the Khulna District.
+After the establishment of Bangladesh on 16 December 1971, he returned home and was appointed the deputy commissioner (DC) and district magistrate of the Khulna District.